kasiopea-org/pisek/docs/batch_judge.md

 ## Shuffle judge

-Similarly to tokens judge compares output with correct output token-by-token.
+Similarly to the tokens judge, the shuffle judge compares the output with the correct output token-by-token.
 Allows permutations of tokens (permutations can be configured with `shuffle_mode`).
 Use `shuffle_ignore_case` for case insensitivity.